Skip to main content Skip to accessibility

 Further steps

-If the Government of Jersey complaints process above has been completed and issues have not been resolved to the customer’s satisfaction, the next stage is independent external review by the States of Jersey Complaints Panel - see Alternative avenues for dealing with complaints.
+If our complaints process above has been completed and issues have not been resolved to your satisfaction, the next stage is independent external review by the States of Jersey Complaints Panel.
+Find out about alternative avenues for dealing with complaints.

 Facilitating feedback

-The organisation values the feedback given by customers and we are committed to making it easier.
+We value the feedback given by customers and are committed to making it easier.

 People giving feedback will be: